 Tadelakt is three coats over a properly prepared substrate.
 The composition is high-calcium lime aged in pit (we work from aged lime putty rather than bag lime, which carries more free water and a coarser crystal structure), marble dust and fine silica sand at a graded ratio that tightens with each coat, and mineral pigment integrated wet.
 No acrylic, no polymer, no synthetic binder.
 The recipe has to stay mineral or the saponification chemistry does not work.

 The scratch coat is keyed and left to cure.
 The body coat goes on tight, troweled to a true plane, and left to firm.
 The top coat is the working surface: thinner, finer, applied wet-on-wet in panels small enough that the trowel never crosses a set edge.
 Once the top coat reaches the right firmness (lime calls this “green,” somewhere between plastic and set, judged by the trowel’s drag), the polish begins.
 A smooth river stone is worked across the surface in overlapping passes, compressing the lime and closing the surface porosity.
-The stone polish is what gives tadelakt its signature depth.
-It cannot be skipped, shortened, or substituted with a trowel pass.
+The stone polish is what gives tadelakt its signature depth, and it cannot be skipped, shortened, or substituted with a trowel pass.

 The saponification step happens after the polish, while the wall is still curing.
 A solution of black olive soap (potassium soap, traditional Moroccan or a verified equivalent) is brushed across the surface and worked in with the stone again.
 The soap’s free fatty acids react with calcium hydroxide at the wall surface to form calcium stearate, an insoluble salt that sits in the surface pores.
 The wall is now waterproof, breathable to vapor, and finished.
 A second soap pass two to three days later builds the protection.